Alibis in the Archive 2019

 10.30am – 11.30am From The Black Mask to the Modern Day: the Evolving Black Crime Writer (with Ayo Onatade)

+Take a look at the history of authors of colour within crime fiction and their increasing visibility.
+What do they bring to the genre and how have their books evolved over the years?
 Ayo is a CWA Red Herring award winning freelance crime fiction critic, commentator, moderator and blogger.
 She has written articles and given papers on crime fiction, contributed to British Crime Writing: An Encyclopaedia (2008) and The American Thriller (Critical Insights) (2014) and co-edited the anthology Bodies in the Bookshop (2014).
 She currently Chairs the Historical Writers Association Debut Crown, judges the Ngaio Marsh Award and is also an Ian Fleming Steel Dagger Judge.
-Her research interests include historical fiction especially crime fiction and crime fiction literary criticism, and she will draw on this background in her exploration of Black crime writing.
+Her research interests include historical fiction especially crime fiction and crime fiction literary criticism.

 Leigh Russell should give hope to every avid-crime-fiction-reader who comes to Alibis.
 As Leigh tells it, it was reading rather than writing that was her first love, utterly drawn in by imaginary world.
 As a teacher, ven when spending every day talking about books, the idea of writing her own never crossed her mind.
 But one day a fictitious killer arrived in her imagination, and the resulting story was shortlisted for a CWA Dagger Award.
 Leigh is now the bestselling author of three crime series: Geraldine Steel, Ian Peterson, and Lucy Hall.
 Her latest series features a ‘Barking Mad’ protagonist – Poppy the real-life rescue puppy!
 Here, she will discuss research: the scaffolding that supports crime writing (whether it is for grown up or younger readers).